nz-social-wellbeing-agency/social-housing-and-wellbeing/README.md

 Using linked administrative and survey data to evaluate the wellbeing impacts of receiving social housing.

 ## Overview
-This analysis presents the first attempt at applying the Social Investment Agency's (SIA's) wellbeing measurement approach to a policy issue.
+This analysis presents the first attempt at applying the Social Investment Agency's (now the Social Wellbeing Agency) wellbeing measurement approach to a policy issue.

 The analysis uses the New Zealand General Social Survey data in the IDI, combined with administrative data to look at how placement in social housing impacts the wellbeing of people.